ullash-tanvir/SSL-based-Stress-Prediction/README.md

-# Stress Prediction using Multimodal Wearable Data
+# Personalized Stress Prediction using Multimodal Wearable Data

 This repository explores **stress prediction from multimodal wearable signals** using **self-supervised learning (SSL)**.
 It shows how SSL can address subjectivity and sparse labeling in stress datasets, achieving improved accuracy with limited labeled data.